-Born in Indiana, Jay Jesse Johnson started playing guitar at the age of 10 and grew up listening to the sounds of blues, country and rock & roll.
-By the time he was 12, he was performing at school dances, events and nightclubs around the Midwest.
+Born in Indiana, Jay Jesse Johnson grew up in the 60’s, listening to the sounds of blues, country and rock & roll.
+He started playing guitar at the age of 10 and by the time he was 12, he was performing at school dances, events and nightclubs around the Midwest.

 When he was 18, Johnson left the small town of Liberty, headed to the East coast and started gigging in the New York City / New England bar scene with regional bands, Sass and Cryer.
 Recognized for his powerful guitar work, he was soon playing on many studio recordings.
 In 1983 he became the guitarist for ArcAngel (CBS/Portrait Records) where he appeared on MTV with the band’s hit single, “Tragedy”.

-Johnson was the guitarist and songwriter for the band Deadringer (Grudge/BMG records), which included Rock & Roll Hall Of Fame inductees, Neal Smith and Dennis Dunaway from Alice Cooper as well as Blue Oyster Cult’s Joe Bouchard and vocalist, Charlie Huhn (Gary Moore, Foghat, Victory).
+Johnson was the guitarist and songwriter for the band Deadringer (Grudge/BMG records), which included Rock & Roll Hall Of Fame inductees, Neal Smith and Dennis Dunaway from Alice Cooper as well as Blue Oyster Cult’s Joe Bouchard and vocalist, Charlie Huhn (Gary Moore, Foghat).